XPLMPlanes

 disableAIForPlane(index)

 This routine turns off X-Plane’s AI for a given plane.
-The plane will continue to draw and be a real plane in X-Plane, but will not move itself.
+The plane will continue to be drawn and be a “real” plane in X-Plane, but will not move itself.

 Note